cric96/experiments-ac-with-learning/README.md

 Each branch that ends with *primer* contains the basic configuration for a certain technology/framework

-In the main branch, I try to maintain the list of experiments done with their status/important things discovered.
+In the main branch, I try to maintain the list (ordered by date) of experiments done with their status/important things discovered.

 Here, each experiment is synthesis with:
 - the name that link to the branch
 - a brief description
 - the status that could be in :red_circle:Doing, :yellow_circle:On Validation and :green_circle:Done
 - things discovered with a description, and a color (:black_circle: -> nothing special, :yellow_circle: -> something interesting, :green_circle: -> valuable result / usable in a scientific article)

 ## [Hop count regression](https://github.com/cric96/experiments-ac-with-learning/tree/hop-count-regression)